teemow/Blog/source/_posts/2004-10-21-the-answer-to-life-the-universe-and-everything.markdown

 As of Google: 42

-&lt;a title=&quot;Google-Suche: the answer to life the universe and everything&quot; href=&quot;http://www.google.de/search?q=the answer to life the universe and everything&quot;&gt;Google-Search: the answer to life the universe and everything&lt;/a&gt;
+&lt;a title=&quot;Google-Suche: the answer to life the universe and everything&quot; href=&quot;http://www.google.de/search?q=the answer to life the universe and everything&quot;&gt;Google-Search: the answer to life the universe and everything

 Right on Google! :)